-Unlike Catholics, Protestants don’t believe that the pope is the head of the Roman Catholic Church, the successor of Peter, or the Vicar of Christ on Earth.
-While Protestants agree with the pope on certain doctrines (e.g. the Trinity) and support on a variety of issues (e.g. caring for the poor), they don’t recognize his authority.
+Unlike Catholics, Protestants don’t believe that the Pope is the head of the Roman Catholic Church, the successor of Peter, or the Vicar of Christ on Earth.
+While Protestants agree with the Pope on certain doctrines (e.g., the Trinity) and support him on various issues (e.g., caring for the poor), they don’t recognize his authority.

-Most Protestants don’t agree with that view.
-In fact, certain popes — like Pope John Paul II — have a very good reputation among Protestants, even though they take their theological differences seriously.
-(Also see Why Did Protestants Leave the Catholic Church?)
+Most Protestants disagree with that view.
+In fact, certain Popes — like Pope John Paul II — have a very good reputation among Protestants, even though they take their theological differences seriously.
+(Also, see Why Did Protestants Leave the Catholic Church?)

-Do Protestants disagree with the pope on all matters?
-No. Protestants agree with the pope’s stance and support his work on issues like caring for the poor and providing alternatives to abortion for women who are unexpectedly pregnant.
+Do Protestants disagree with the Pope on all matters?
+No. Protestants agree with the Pope’s stance and support his work on issues like caring for the poor and providing alternatives to abortion for unexpectedly pregnant women.

 In these passages, Jesus gives his followers the power to forgive and retain sin.
 The heart of the disagreement is this question: do Jesus’ words apply to only the apostles or to all believers?

 How do Protestants interpret these verses?
 Protestants believe these instructions are given to all believers.
-They point out that there is nothing in the passage that suggests Jesus only gave these abilities and responsibilities to people who held a certain office in the church.
-Jesus gave Peter these abilities, but he also gave them to everyone else, according to this view (e.g. Matt.
+They point out that nothing in the passage suggests that Jesus only gave these abilities and responsibilities to people who held a certain office in the church.
+Jesus gave Peter these abilities, but he also gave them to everyone else, according to this view (e.g., Matt.
 18:18).

-Throughout much of its history, the Catholic Church has treated the pronouncements of the pope as authoritative.
+Throughout much of its history, the Catholic Church has treated the Pope’s pronouncements as authoritative.
 However, it wasn’t until Vatican I in 1870 that the Church laid out the doctrine of papal infallibility in detail.

-Luther’s fundamental objection to the authority of the pope originates in the belief that the leaders of the church should constantly be re-examining Scripture to know what to believe and how to act.
-(Also see Protestants vs Lutherans: What’s the Difference?)
+Luther’s fundamental objection to the Pope’s authority originates in the belief that church leaders should constantly be re-examining Scripture to know what to believe and how to act.
+(Also, see Protestants vs. Lutherans: What’s the Difference?)

 When Luther wrote his famous 95 Theses, he did not write it, intending it to be a charter for Protestantism.
 Rather, he wrote it as a call for a discussion with other academics and church leaders.